Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Collision Layers.md

 -   bodyB – The `ColliderBody` representing the second element in the pair
 -   layerA – The full `CollisionLayer` the first element in the pair comes from
 -   layerB – The full `CollisionLayer` the second element in the pair comes from
--   bodyAIndex – The index of the first element in the pair as stored in its `CollisionLayer`
+-   bodyIndexA – The index of the first element in the pair as stored in its `CollisionLayer`
--   bodyBIndex – The index of the second element in the pair as stored in its `CollisionLayer`
+-   bodyIndexB – The index of the second element in the pair as stored in its `CollisionLayer`
+-   sourceIndexA – The index of the first element in the pair relative to the `CollisionLayer`’s created source.
+-   sourceIndexB – The index of the second element in the pair relative to the `CollisionLayer`’s created source.
 -   jobIndex – An index for deterministically writing to `EntityCommandBuffer.ParallelWriter` and similar API